iPlatformGlobal/array-multi-sort/README.md

 All contributions are welcome, and can be done by cloning the repo and running `yarn install`.

-Ensure there are no errors in the tests or linter and ensure your commit messages comply to the following format:
+Ensure that there are no errors in the tests or linter and ensure that your commit messages comply to the following format:

-* break: COMMIT_MSG - Changing the code in a way that changes the other users would need to impiment it.
+* break: COMMIT_MSG - changes in the code that changes the way other users would need to implement it.
 * feat: COMMIT_MSG - adding a new feature or capability to the helper.
 * fix: COMMIT_MSG - any bugs or minor updates that fixes the existing code without adding or removing any capabilities.
 * none: COMMIT_MSG - used for simple updates like documentation, aka NO code has changed.

-There are git hooks configured to ensure commit message format as well as test and linter complience
+There are git hooks configured to ensure commit message format as well as test and linter compliance.

 <!-- HISTORY/ -->